BladeRunnerJS/brjs-site/_posts/2013-09-16-introducing-bladerunnerjs.md

 ## Why did we create BRJS?

-BRJS was originally created to make it easier to build extremely complex high-end financial trading apps in HTML5.
 Complex applications can unsurprisingly have a very large codebase which can be difficult to organise, develop upon, test, deploy and maintain.

 Before BRJS we experienced a number of problems: